 Example (Computer Science).
 Each web page has some measure of importance, which it shares via outgoing links to other pages.
 This leads to zillions of equations in zillions of variables.
 Larry Page and Sergei Brin realized that this is a linear algebra problem at its core, and used the insight to found Google.
-The result is the so-called "25 billion dollar eigenvector."
-See Section 6.6 in the full version of the book for a detailed discussion of this example.
+We will discuss this example in detail in Section 5.6.
 How to Use This Textbook There are a number of different categories of ideas that are contained in most sections.
 They are listed at the top of the section, under Objectives, for easy review.
 We classify them as follows. - Recipes: these are algorithms that are generally straightforward (if sometimes tedious), and are usually done by computer in real life.
 They are nonetheless important to learn and to practice. - Vocabulary words: forming a conceptual understanding of the subject of linear algebra means being able to communicate much more precisely than in ordinary speech.
 The vocabulary words have precise definitions, which must be learned and used correctly. - Essential vocabulary words: these vocabulary words are essential in that they form the essence of the subject of linear algebra.
 For instance, if you do not know the definition of an eigenvector, then by definition you cannot claim to understand linear algebra. - Theorems: these describe in a precise way how the objects of interest relate to each other.
 Knowing which recipe to use in a given situation generally means recognizing which vocabulary words to use to describe the situation, and understanding which theorems apply to that problem. - Pictures: visualizing the geometry underlying the algebra means interpreting and drawing pictures of the objects involved.
 The pictures are meant to be a core part of the material in the text: they are not just a pretty add-on.
 This textbook is exclusively targeted at Math 1553 at Georgia Tech.
 As such, it contains exactly the material that is taught in that class; no more, and no less: students in Math 1553 are responsible for understanding all visible content.
 In the online version some extra material (most examples and proofs, for instance) is hidden, in that one needs to click on a link to reveal it, like this: Hidden Content.
 Hidden content is meant to enrich your understanding of the topic, but is not an official part of Math 1553.
 That said, the text will be very hard to follow without understanding the examples, and studying the proofs is an excellent way to learn the conceptual part of the material.
 (Not applicable to the PDF version.)
 Finally, we remark that there are over 140 interactive demos contained in the text, which were created to illustrate the geometry of the topic.
 Click the "view in a new window" link, and play around with them!
 You will need a modern browser.
 Internet Explorer is not a modern browser; try Safari, Chrome, or Firefox.
 Here is a demo from Section 6.5: Use this link to view the online demo Click and drag the points on the grid on the right.